olavolav/uniplot/README.md

 * `x_gridlines` - A list of x values that have a vertical line for better orientation.
 Defaults to `[0]`.
 * `x_max` - Maximum x value of the view.
 Defaults to a value that shows all data points.
 * `x_min` - Minimum x value of the view.
 Defaults to a value that shows all data points.
+* `x_unit` - Unit of the x axis.
+This is a string that is appended to the axis labels.
+Defaults to `""`.
 * `y_gridlines` - A list of y values that have a horizontal line for better orientation.
 Defaults to `[0]`.
 * `y_max` - Maximum y value of the view.
 Defaults to a value that shows all data points.
 * `y_min` - Minimum y value of the view.
 Defaults to a value that shows all data points.
+* `y_unit` - Unit of the y axis.
+This is a string that is appended to the axis labels.
+Defaults to `""`.

 ## Experimental features